aL4ix/Pong4four/README.md

 Pong4four is a pong game for 4 players with special moves.

-This is remake in python of a game I created while on college.
+This is a remake in python of a game I created while on college.
 The original game was made in Turbo C++ (hence the primitive graphics and sound).
 The original remake was made on python2 and later ported to python3.

 ### Dependencies
 Pygame 2.0, Python 3.